allisonorourke-ufGfGy/Kickstarter-analysis/README.md

 ## Overview of Project

+### Purpose
-### Purpose:The purpose of this experiment is to help a prospective client to analyze trends from Kickstarter data to understand different variables that might affect the success of her project.
+#### The purpose of this experiment is to help a prospective client to analyze trends from Kickstarter data to understand different variables that might affect the success of her project.

 ## Analysis and Challenges